 Rose Quartz crystals have a beautiful energy for attracting love and also for self love.

-Can we practice Feng Shui ourselves, or is it easy to get it wrong?
+Can we practice Feng Shui ourselves, is it easy to get wrong?

 Absolutely, you certainly can practice Feng Shui in your own home yourself.
 Yes it can be easy to get wrong, but you would need to be very serious or very experienced in Feng Shui to get it all exactly right!
 The most important thing is that this is all about working with energy and making small changes to your surroundings.
 It is very much about how you feel about your home and the energy around it.
 Always keep your home free of clutter to allow the energy to flow freely.
 Use a Bagua map and the floor plan of your house to define the energy areas and then bring some changes through colour, elements and cures to those areas to heighten the positive flow.